Battle of Phase Line Bullet: Flank screen maneuver

-Surprising contact and retreat
+Sudden contact and retreat

 At 03:00pm, the reconnaissance troop of 14 Bradleys received information from the GHQ of the 3rd Armored Division that no enemy unit remained between them and the Kuwaiti border.
 Suddenly, they found a screen line of Iraqi APCs straight ahead, barely 600 m to the east.
 The poor weather and burning oil fumes reduced the visibility conditions.

-A burst of small arms and heavy machine gunfire, RPGs and Sagger anti-tank missiles erupted.
-Initially, the American commander thought they were engaging dismounted infantry supported by BMPs.
-Still more, he later realized that they were also receiving main-gun tank rounds.
+A burst of small arms and heavy machine gunfire, RPG-7s and Sagger anti-tank missiles erupted.
+Initially, the American commander thought they were engaging dismounted infantry supported by BMP-1s, he later realized that they were also receiving main-gun tank rounds.
 The US vehicles retaliated by firing TOW missiles, 25 mm cannon and machine guns.
 The contact lasted about two hours until the Bradleys, battered by the enemy and friendly fire and running out of ammunition, were forced to withdraw to the west.

 American M1 Abrams tanks from TF 4-34, positioned in the rear echelon, fired in support of the IFVs, destroying at least one T-72 and several Iraqi APCs.
 They also hit three Bradleys (A-24, A-31 and A-22), causing two American deaths.
 The 2ACR also became entangled in the fighting from the rear right.

 Another Bradley (A-36) was first disabled by a 12.7 mm round from an NSVT heavy machine gun which penetrated the transmission and later shattered by a large caliber, shaped charge impact in the turret's front.
 Bradley A-35 also took some damage from a mix of ricocheting 12.7 mm bursts and indirect fire, but was able to drive out, while A-33 suffered two injured and its radio station was hit by 12.7 mm fire.
 During the rescue of casualties from A-24, Bradley A-26, commanded by Sergeant Major Ronald Sneed, was near-missed by two T-72 main rounds, which spattered the vehicle with splinters.
 While providing cover for A-21 who was attempting to assess the situation with A-36, Bradley A-22, commanded by Staff Sergeant Meyers, was struck in the turret by an M-1 tank from TF 4-34, killing one of the crew.
 The gunner of A-24 was also killed by tank fire from friendly US forces.

 The disabled A-22, A-36 and A-24 were left abandoned on the battleground, while A-31, although heavily damaged by friendly tank fire, was able to pull back.
 All the surviving Bradleys were raked by machine gun fire and shell splinters, but they remained operational.